amykatenicho/IoTWorkshop/README.md

 <a name="Summary" />
 ## Summary
 In this lab, you have learned how to create a Universal app that reads from the sensors of a FEZ hat connected to a Raspberry Pi 2 running Windows 10 IoT Core, and upload those readings to an Azure IoT Hub.
-You also learned how to read and consume the information in the IoT Hub using Power BI to get near real-time analysis of the information gathered from the FEZ hat sensors and to create simple reports and how to consume it using a website.
-You also saw how to use the IoT Hubs Cloud-To-Device messages feature to send simple commands to your devices.
+You also added more sensors to your application and implemented how to use the IoT Hubs Cloud-To-Device messages feature to send simple commands to your devices.